mgreiler/secure-code-review-checklist/README.md

 - [ ] Can authorization be bypassed by cookie manipulation?

 ## Session Management
-- [ ] no session parameters passed in URLs
+- [ ] Are session parameters passed in URLs?
-- [ ] session cookies expire in a reasonably short time
+- [ ] Do session cookies expire in a reasonably short time?
-- [ ] session cookies are encrypted
+- [ ] Are session cookies encrypted?
-- [ ] session data is being validated
+- [ ] Is session data being validated?
-- [ ] private data in cookies is kept to a minimum
+- [ ] Is private data in cookies kept to a minimum?
-- [ ] application avoids excessive cookie use
+- [ ] Does the application avoid excessive cookie use?
-- [ ] session id is complex
+- [ ] Is the session id complex?
-- [ ] session storage is secure
+- [ ] Is the session storage secure?
-- [ ] application properly handles invalid session ids
+- [ ] Does the application properly handle invalid session ids?
-- [ ] session limits such as inactivity timeout are enforced
+- [ ] Are session limits e.g., inactivity timeouts enforced?
-- [ ] logout invalids the session
+- [ ] Are logouts invalidating the session?
-- [ ] session resources are released when session invalidated
+- [ ] Are session resources released when session invalidated?

 ## Is sensitive data like user data, credit card information securely handled and stored?
-## Is the right encryption used?
+## Encryption & Cryptography
 - [ ] Are the encryption algorithms used state-of-the art and compliant with standards such as FIPS-140?
 - [ ] Minimum key sizes to be supported
 - [ ] What types of data must be encrypted